Avaiga/taipy-doc/docs/manuals/core/entities/task-mgt.md

     inside the output data nodes.
 -   _**input**_ is the list of input data nodes.
 -   _**output**_ is the list of output data nodes.
--   _**version**_: The string indicates the application version of the task to instantiate.
-If not provided, the current version is used.

 !!!
 Example